Paliverse/DualSense-List-of-Firmwares/README.md

 # DualSense-List-of-Firmwares
-Attached are the official Firmwares from the Sony Firmware Updater Tool
+Attached are the official Firmware .bin files from the Sony Firmware Updater Tool
 <h1></h1>

 ### Firmware 0x0113 for the DualSense Edge download link: